 For example, if the problem proxy addresses is firstname.lastname@example.org, the LDAP query will resemble the following:

 This LDAP query looks for all objects in Active Directory that have a proxy address or mail attribute value that contains JSmith@contoso.com.

 You can use a tool such as Active Directory Users and Computers to run an LDAP query.
 For more info about how to use such a tool, go to the following Microsoft TechNet website:

 If multiple results are returned, you can resolve the results so that only one object has the proxy address and mail attribute with the problem email address.

 Method 2: Locate the object in Azure AD

-If the object already exists in Azure AD and has the same SMTP address or mail attribute as the object in the on-premises Active Directory, you can locate and then remove the conflicting object or email address from your organizational account.
+If the object already exists in Azure AD and has the same SMTP address or mail attribute as the object in the on-premises directory, you can locate and then remove the conflicting object or email address from Azure AD.

 By default, directory synchronization runs every 3 hours.
 To minimize the effect of the suggested fix on the affected user, you can force directory synchronization to run immediately.
 For more info about how to do this, go the following Microsoft website:

 Still need help?
 Go to the Office 365 Community